FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 valid value ranges and information that need not be sent on the wire, such as constant values.

-Message schemas may be based on standard FIX message specifications, or may be customized as needed by agreement between counterparties.
+Message schemas may be based on standard FIX message specifications or may be customized as needed by agreement between counterparties.

 Glossary